astral-sh/rye/README.md

   of dependencies.
 Not even `pip` or `setuptools` are installed into it.
 Rye manages the virtualenv from outside the virtualenv.

-* **No Core Proprietary Stuff:** Rye (with the exception of it's own `tool` section in the `pyproject.toml`) uses standardized keys.
+* **No Core Non Standard Stuff:** Rye (with the exception of it's own `tool` section in the `pyproject.toml`) uses standardized keys.
 That means it uses regular requirements as you would expect.
-It also does not use a proprietary lock file and use [`pip-tools`](https://github.com/jazzband/pip-tools) behind the scenes.
+It also does not use a custom lock file format and uses [`pip-tools`](https://github.com/jazzband/pip-tools) behind the scenes.

 * **No Pip:** Rye uses pip, but it does not expose it.
 It manage dependencies in `pyproject.toml` only.